-Similarly, shortlisting the modules and preparing the regression suite based on this principle helps identify maximum bugs in very less time.
+Similarly, shortlisting the modules and preparing the regression testing based on this principle helps identify maximum bugs in very less time.
+For such testing best practices, you need a sound knowledge of regression testing and its fundamentals.
 However, this would result in Pesticide Paradox if we do not constantly update the regression suite.
-We will now understand what Pesticide Paradox is.
+We will now understand what the Pesticide Paradox is.

 This can be avoided if we keep revising the test cases.
 Adding new and different cases each time regression is required would help overcome this issue.

 For Example: If a page with five fields—two dropdowns, two text fields, and one date field—needs to be tested.
 Since our dropdown fields are interdependent, these fields are where the majority of errors are reported to be.
 The testing team built test cases to confirm the dropdown fields and left the other 3 fields after taking into account prior findings.
 Now, there is a risk that the dropdown will function properly but the date field won't accept the right values.

 Testing is done with the belief that the application has bugs, it is one of the best software testing practices.
 Even when the testers are not finding any bugs does not mean that the application is 100 ect-free.
 Therefore, it is important to design test cases with maximum coverage.

 Learn QA testing best practices in the Easiest Way at JanBask Training and become a pro in software testing.